gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 He is saying: love your child
-while knowing that your child is mortal, that you do not control their fate, that the love itself — the caring, the choosing — is up to you, but the outcome is not.
+while knowing that your child is mortal, that you do not control their fate, that the love itself, the caring, the choosing, is up to you, but the outcome is not.

 *"Never say about anything,
 'I have lost it'; but 'I have returned it.'
 Is your child dead?
 It has been returned.
 Is your wife dead?
 She has been returned."*
+(I cannot read this sentence and breathe at the same time!
+I am not there.
+I am not sure I want to be!)

 This sounds cold.
-It is the most radical form of love — love without possession, without the demand that the beloved remain.
+It is the most radical form of love: love without possession, without the demand that the beloved remain.